 3. Add the chicken broth gradually and stir continuously to get rid of any lumps.
 Then stir in the cream, nutmeg and black pepper.

 4. Increase the heat to simmer and add the tortellini and spinach.
 Add the cooked mushrooms and chicken and serve immediately.

 With protein-filled chicken, a healthy portion of green veg and yummy umami mushrooms, this hearty tortellini soup is a meal in itself.
 Here are a few side-dish options for those looking to add something extra:

-- Bread: dunk crusty bread into the creamy Alfredo soup use it to soak up the remaining soup as you finish.
+- Bread: dunk crusty bread or garlic bread into the creamy Alfredo soup use it to soak up the remaining soup as you finish.

 - Green veggies: a portion of baked green veggies to make your meal even more nutritious.